benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     local coinPosition =
         coin.Position

-    local reachedCoin =
+    local wentUp =
-        smoothFlyTo(
+        smoothMove(
             coinPosition,
             coinFarm.verticalSpeed,
-            coinFarm.touchDistance
+            1.5,
+            coin
         )

-    if not reachedCoin then
+    if not wentUp then
         return false
     end

     if firetouchinterest
-        and coinExists(coin)
+        and rootPart
-        and rootPart then
+        and coinExists(coin) then

         pcall(function()
             firetouchinterest(